- Places to Explore

 - German Phrases

 The Thirty Years' War and the shift to sea routes for transportation led to the city's long decline, which ended only in the early 19th century when the first railroad opened in Nürnberg.
-Among a great host of inventions associated with the city, the most significant are the pocket watch, gun casting, the clarinet, and the geographic globe (the first of which was made before Columbus discovered the Americas).
+Among a great host of inventions associated with the city, the most significant are the pocket watch, gun casting, the clarinet, and the geographic globe.
 Among Nürnberg's famous products are Lebkuchen (gingerbread of sorts) and Faber-Castell pencils.

 Nürnberg (Nuremberg) at a Glance